wmbusmeters/wmbusmeters/README.md

 The source code is modular and it should be relatively straightforward to add more receivers and meters.

 Read for example the text file: HowToAddaNewMeter.txt

+# Caveat

+If you do not get proper readings from the meters with non-standard protocols. apator162, mkradio3, vario451 then you have to open an issue here and help out by logging a lot of messages and reverse engineer them even more..... :-/

 # Good documents on the wireless mbus protocol: